Descifrador/Binary-Search-Tree-Travarsal/README.md

     ![Compare Mode ](images/compare.png)

     The compare mode was developed using multithreading.

+5. Additionally you can set speed by using the slider.